 Now if your compressor isn’t equipped with a suction service valve, you could always install a “bullet valve” to check the charge.

-Although, if you do install a bullet valve, you'll have to later reclaim all the refrigerant into a recovery cylinder and replace the bullet valve with a shredder valve as bullet valves a prone to leaking.
-This is a major pain in the you know what, so avoid doing is if you can.
+Although, if you do install a bullet valve, you’ll have to later reclaim all the refrigerant into a recovery cylinder and replace the bullet valve with a shredder valve as bullet valves are prone to leaking.
+This is a major pain in the you know what, so avoid doing it if you can.

 Apart from a suspected refrigerant leak, you could also be dealing with a faulty evaporator fan motor.
 This will be apparent by a build-up of ice on the evaporator coil due to the lack of airflow over the coil.

 If the refrigerator is running and every other component (condenser fan motor and compressor) is operating bar the evaporator fan, you will need to both electrically and mechanically test the motor.

 Typically though, the refrigerator control board will lockout the refrigerator if a build-up of ice occurs on the evaporator coil as most manufacturers tend to fit a low-pressure safety switch to prevent this from happening.

 Although, I do say “most” manufacturers as this isn’t always the case with every brand of refrigerator.